Translationally invariant matrix elements of general one-body operators: Conclusions

-We derived an expression for calculations of translationally invariant nuclear matrix elements for arbitrary one-body operators.
-The derivation relies on the factorization of the COM and intrinsic components of the nuclear eigenstates and utilizes properties of HO wave functions.
+I derived an expression for calculations of translationally invariant nuclear matrix elements for arbitrary one-body operators.
+The derivation relies on the factorization of the c.m. and intrinsic components of the nuclear eigenstates and utilizes properties of HO wave functions.
 The main result given in Eq.~(\ref{trinvME}) is a straightforward generalization of the formalism derived in Ref.~\cite{PhysRevC.70.014317} for nuclear density.
 It is, however, much more powerful with a much wider applicability.
-It has been already successfully applied to calculations of nuclear structure recoil corrections to $^6$He beta decay in Ref.~\cite{Glick-Magid:2021uwb} within the NCSM.
+It has been already successfully applied to calculations of nuclear structure recoil corrections to $^6$He $\beta$ decay in Ref.~\cite{Glick-Magid:2021uwb} within the NCSM.

-The present formalism is in particular relevant for momentum transfer dependent operators such as the electroweak seven basic multipole operators ~\cite{Donnelly:1979ezn} or operators relevant for the hypothetical dark matter scattering off nuclei~\cite{Fitzpatrick:2012ix,Gazda:2016mrp} as the COM contamination of matrix elements typically increases with the transfered momentum.
+The present formalism is in particular relevant for momentum transfer dependent operators such as the electroweak seven basic multipole operators ~\cite{Donnelly:1979ezn} or operators relevant for the hypothetical dark matter scattering off nuclei~\cite{Fitzpatrick:2012ix,Gazda:2016mrp} as the c.m. contamination of matrix elements typically increases with the transferred momentum.
 At the same time, Eq.~(\ref{trinvME}) in combination with Eq.~(\ref{eqrad}) allows the calculation of nuclear radii as well as the kinetic energy using only the OBDME contrary to a traditional approach where two-body density matrix elements are required.

-In this paper, we discussed applications within the NCSM method.
-The COM and intrinsic wave function factorization is achieved also in other {\it ab initio} techniques, e.g., the coupled cluster method (CCM)~\cite{PhysRevLett.103.062503,Hagen_2016} or in-medium similarity renormalization group (IMSRG) method~\cite{PhysRevLett.106.222502,doi:10.1146/annurev-nucl-101917-021120}, at least to a good approximation.
+In this paper, I discussed applications within the NCSM method.
+The c.m. and intrinsic wave function factorization is achieved also in other {\it ab initio} techniques, e.g., the coupled cluster method (CCM)~\cite{PhysRevLett.103.062503,Hagen_2016} or in-medium similarity renormalization group (IMSRG) method~\cite{PhysRevLett.106.222502,doi:10.1146/annurev-nucl-101917-021120}, at least to a good approximation.
 It remains to be seen how successfully the present formalism can be applied in such techniques.

 \acknowledgments